Skull Ring: Background

 The performers on most of the tracks on the album are the Trolls, Iggy's band from the Beat 'Em Up era.
-Members of his original band the Stooges also appear on some of the tracks.
+Members of his original band the Stooges also appear on some of the songs.

 One single, "Little Know It All", was released from the album and featured Sum 41, and the music video for the song received significant airplay..
 "Little Know It All" also appeared in the video game NASCAR Thunder 2004.